Marilyn Monroe & Howard Hughes Renovated Bungalows Unveiled At The Beverly Hills Hotel

 The Marilyn Monroe bungalow has gold leaf on the ceilings, which is a tribute to Jean-Michel Frank, the French furniture designer who made a number of pieces Monroe collected for her own home.

-While bungalow one features feminine touches, bungalow three is much more manly with sharp lines, described as “moody and masculine” with darker colors and deeper shades on the walls.
+While bungalow 1 features feminine touches, bungalow 3 is much more manly with sharp lines, described as “moody and masculine” with darker colors and deeper shades on the walls.

 The Beverly Hills Hotel says that all of the bungalows on the property provide privacy for the guests who stay there.